transomjs/transom-ejs-template/README.md

 * `data` is a JavaScript object containing anything that might be used within the template or it's nested child templates.
 Several attributes are added to `data` each time, the include:
     * environment is set to the process.env.NODE_ENV or 'DEVELOPMENT'
     * templateName is set to the filename of the current template
-* `htmlOptions.templatePath` allows overriding the default path and loading a template from somewhere else;
+* `htmlOptions.templatePath` allows overriding the default path and loading a template from somewhere else.

 ### Render Email templates
 renderEmailTemplate(templateName, data, emailOptions)
 * `templateName` is the filename as found in the templatePath, without the ".ejs" extension.
 * `data` is a JavaScript object containing anything that might be used within the template or it's nested child templates.
-Several attributes are added to `data` each time, the include:
+Several attributes are added to `data` each time, they include:
     * environment is set to the process.env.NODE_ENV or 'DEVELOPMENT'
     * templateName is set to the filename of the current template
-* `emailOptions.templatePath` allows overriding the default path and loading a template from somewhere else;
+* `emailOptions.templatePath` allows overriding the default path and loading a template from somewhere else.

+## Testing
+When running tests and looking for templates, set the `process.env.NODE_ENV` to `TESTING` to locate templates in the `../test` folder.